alex-page/alexpage.dev/src/index.md

   width: 200px
   height: 200px
 ---
-I am a front-end development manager at [Shopify](https://shopify.com) leading the [Polaris Design System](https://polaris.shopify.com), building a foundation and community for our merchants experiences.
+I am a front-end development manager at [Shopify](https://shopify.com) leading the [Polaris Design System](https://polaris.shopify.com), building a foundation and community for our experiences.
 I was the Lead User Experience Engineer on the [Australian Government Design System](https://designsystem.gov.au).
 I worked in a team to align 1000+ websites over 200+ organisations.